The Magic Pudding: Illustrations

-Norman Lindsay, a well-known artist, illustrated the book himself with numerous black and white drawings, and also designed the cover.
+Norman Lindsay, a renowned artist, illustrated the book himself with numerous black-and-white drawings and also designed the cover.
 The original sketches can be seen at the State Library of New South Wales.

 The Magic Pudding Sculpture by Louis Laumen, based on Lindsay's illustrations, is the centrepiece of the Ian Potter Children's Garden in the Royal Botanic Gardens, Melbourne.

 Significance and reception

-The Magic Pudding is said to have been written to settle an argument: Lindsay's friend Bertram Stevens said that children like to read about fairies, while Lindsay asserted that they would rather read about food and fighting.
+The Magic Pudding is said to have been written to settle an argument: Lindsay's friend Bertram Stevens said that children like to read about fairies.
+At the same time, Lindsay asserted that they would rather read about food and fighting.

-First published in 1918, The Magic Pudding is considered a children's classic, and continues to be reprinted.
+First published in 1918, The Magic Pudding is considered a children's classic, "frequently compared in its appeal to Lewis Carroll's Alice in Wonderland, to and continues to be reprinted.
 The first edition was sold as a ‘guinea book’ (21 shillings).
-It was a limited edition quality art book.
+It was a limited-edition, high-quality art book.
 Out-of-print outside Australia for many years, the book was re-issued in 2004 by The New York Review Children's Collection.
 In Australia a new edition was released in 2008 to celebrate the 90th anniversary of the book, and October 12 was declared "Pudding Day"; this new 2008 edition featured the original artwork as well as a biography, the first book reviews, letters between Lindsay and his publisher, and various recipes.
-In 2018 HarperCollins released a centenary edition, and the State Library of New South Wales opened an exhibition of Lindsay's original drawings for the book.
+In 2018, HarperCollins released a centenary edition, and the State Library of New South Wales opened an exhibition of Lindsay's original drawings for the book.

 Philip Pullman has described The Magic Pudding as "the funniest children's book ever written" and as his favourite book.

 Adaptations

-In 1960 Peter Scriven adapted the book as a puppet show, for which Lindsay produced 40 drawings.
+In 1960, Peter Scriven adapted the book as a puppet show, for which Lindsay produced 40 drawings.
 Scriven's Marionette Theatre of Australia continued to perform the puppet show around Australia until 1988.

-An animated feature-length film adaption was released in 2000, with John Cleese voicing the title role, Hugo Weaving as Bill, Geoffrey Rush as Bunyip, and Sam Neill as Sam.
+An animated feature-length film adaptation was released in 2000, with John Cleese voicing the title role, Hugo Weaving as Bill, Geoffrey Rush as Bunyip, and Sam Neill as Sam.
 It deviated heavily from Lindsay's book, received mixed reviews from critics, and was not a financial success.

-In 2010, Marian Street Theatre for Young People, based in Killara, NSW, presented an adaption of Lindsay's script.
+In 2010, Marian Street Theatre for Young People, based in Killara, NSW, presented an adaptation of Lindsay's script.
 Adapted by Andrew James, the production was the first to portray most of the characters in Lindsay's story using actors, rather than puppetry.

 In 2013, Victorian Opera presented The Magic Pudding – The Opera.
 The music is by Calvin Bowman and the libretto is adapted from Lindsay's book by Anna Goldsworthy.

 Honours

-In 1985 a postage stamp depicting an illustration from the book, was issued by Australia Post as part of a set of five commemorating children's books.
+In 1985, a postage stamp depicting an illustration from the book was issued by Australia Post as part of a set of five commemorating children's books.